jameshughes89/cs102/src/site/topic13.rst

 Topic #13 --- Bag ADT
 ***********************

-* Like stacks and queues, bags are another linear data structure
+* Like stacks and queues, bags are another data structure
 * However, bags are more general than stacks and queues
     * We have more flexibility on where we add and remove elements